twtiger/gosecco/docs/seccomp-policy-language.md

 As a special case, the string "1" can be used as a short form of specifying the allow case for a rule.
 No other symmetric values are valid in the same setting.
   read: 1

+### Compatibility note

+The current language as defined is almost completely backwards compatible with the previous seccomp definition language, with one big difference.
+The bitset comparison operator & does not exist anymore, so if you have a rule like:

+  ioctl: arg0 & 0x07

+that will need to be changed to

+  ioctl: arg0 & 0x07 != 0

+The reason for this is that we have introduced the bitwise AND operator and parsing it as different in different contexts introduces a lot of fragility and problems in the parser.
+For robustness we decided to go this path.
+The type checker will warn about these kinds of instances, so it won't generate incorrect code.